MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/error-while-sending-the-email-message.md

 ## Symptoms

-When you attempt to [test and enable a mailbox](/power-platform/admin/connect-exchange-online#test-the-configuration-of-mailboxes) in Microsoft Dynamics 365, you receive the following error:
+When you try to [test and enable a mailbox](/power-platform/admin/connect-exchange-online#test-the-configuration-of-mailboxes) in Microsoft Dynamics 365, you receive the following error:

-> "An unknown error occurred while sending the email message "Your mailbox is now connected to Dynamics 365".
+> An unknown error occurred while sending the email message "Your mailbox is now connected to Dynamics 365".
 Mailbox \<Mailbox Name> didn't synchronize.
-The owner of the associated email server profile \<Profile Name> has been notified."
+The owner of the associated email server profile \<Profile Name> has been notified.

 If you select the **Details** section, you might find the following details:

-> "Error : System.Net.Mail.SmtpException: Syntax error, command unrecognized.
+> Error : System.Net.Mail.SmtpException: Syntax error, command unrecognized.
 The server response was:
 > at System.Net.Mail.SmtpConnection.ConnectAndHandshakeAsyncResult.End(IAsyncResult result)
 > at System.Net.Mail.SmtpTransport.EndGetConnection(IAsyncResult result)
-> at System.Net.Mail.SmtpClient.ConnectCallback(IAsyncResult result)"
+> at System.Net.Mail.SmtpClient.ConnectCallback(IAsyncResult result)

 ## Cause